-Apply for scholarships!
 You'll need to create an account if you haven't submitted your application for admission and received your credentials for your MyMountaineer portal.
 If creating an account, please use the same email address that you plan to use for your admission application.
-Once logged in, you will select "Start New Application" and choose "First-Year Academic & Merit Scholarship Opportunities (2019)."
+Once logged in, you will select "Start New Application" and choose "First-Year Selective Programs (2021)."

 Required by November 15 for scholarship application:

 - Complete application for admission